8Emanuel8/Sussythings/README.md

 # Sussythings
-Download Minecraft forge for minecraft 1.16.5  --BY Eloraam and SpaceToad-- Extract the zip file, drag it into your mod folder( if you don't have one create it) Create a Minecraft installation, select forge as version, select the sussythings mod folder as mod folder Click play, once the game opens quit
+Download Minecraft forge for minecraft 1.16.5 --BY Eloraam and SpaceToad-- and make sure it is now a minecraft version you can play.
+Extract the zip file of my mod, drag it into your mod folder( if you don't have one create it) Create a Minecraft installation, select forge as version, select the sussythings mod folder as mod folder Click play, once the game opens quit
 Enter the sussythings mod folder and a lot of folders should be generated, one of wich named mods